TimothyJao/algorithms/README.md

 ### Trello

-I made a very simple trello code derived from TripleByte's list of MVPs.
+I made a very simple trello app derived from TripleByte's list of MVPs.
 My main takeaway here is the use of useReducer and how it can manage the state of a component and its sub-components.
 In addition, I saw the clear difference between container and presentational components.

 ### Stopwatch